alextselegidis-games/riddlemania/src/storage/content/en/about.md

 The code is licensed under GPL-3.0, but content rights are reserved.
 Visit our home page at [bigblackcode.com](http://biglblackcode.com) and find out more about our team and projects.

+Feel free to send us your feedback on specific riddles or the whole game experience at [riddles4udotcom@gmail.com](mailto:riddles4udotcom@gmail.com).